 - Fee Waiver – UTSA accepts fee waivers for first-time Freshmen only.
 A student applying as a first-time freshman must use the Fee Waivers provided by either the ACT or SAT and submit supporting documents.
 All documents should be completed in their entirety.

-Mail: Send an official, sealed copy of your transcript to:
+If your high school or institution prefers mailing transcripts, please send an official, sealed copy of your transcript to:

 The University of Texas at San Antonio